 6% elementary schools do not offer music (Note: this is not equivalent of 1.6 million elementary students who do not have access to music instruction)

 The arts are vital to our young people.
 Take these facts and talk to your school representatives about ways to support bringing arts deeper into the school.
-Help Young Audiences help every child receive access to the arts.
+Help Arts for Learning help every child receive access to the arts.

 These facts and more can be found at Americans for the Arts.